cojen/Maker/docs/TypesAndValues.md

 - Enum
 - MethodType
 - MethodHandleInfo
+- ConstantDesc
+- Constable

 Constants of type `MethodHandleInfo` are treated specially when assigning them to variable or parameters of type `MethodHandle`.
 A lookup is performed at runtime which resolves the `MethodHandle` instance.
+Handling of `ConstantDesc` and `Constable` is also treated specially.
+The actual type is determined by the resolved constant.

 Constants that aren't in the above set can be specified via `Variable.setConstant` or `Variable.condy`.
 The `setConstant` method supports any kind of object, but this feature only works for classes which are directly made.
 If the class is written to a file and then loaded from it, the constant won't be found, resulting in a linkage error.